dotnet/runtime/docs/design/features/source-generator-pinvokes.md

 * Will it be possible to completely replicate the marshaling rules in the current built-in system using existing .NET APIs?

     * No. There are rules and semantics that would be difficult to replicate with the current .NET API surface.
-Additional .NET APIs will likely need to be added in order to allow a Source Generator implementation to provide identical semantics with the built-in system.
+Additional .NET APIs will likely need to be added in order to allow a Source Generator implementation to provide identical semantics with the built-in system (e.g. Respecting the semantics of [`DllImportAttribute.SetLastError`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.dllimportattribute.setlasterror)).

 ## References